OpenRiskNet/home/openshift/django_keycloak_example.md

 In this recipe we will set up Keycloak authentication for a Python Django project and run it in MiniShift.

 ## Starting Keycloak service on MiniShift
+We create a build from an inline dockerfile:
 ```
 $ oc new-build jboss/keycloak-postgres:latest --name=keycloak --dockerfile='FROM jboss/keycloak-postgres:latest